zio/zio/CONTRIBUTING.md

 Thank you for your interest in contributing to ZIO, which is a small, zero-dependency library for doing type-safe, composable concurrent and asynchronous programming!

-We welcome contributions from all people, you will learn about functional programming, and you will add your magical touch to the ZIO project
-We are happy to help you to get started and to hear your suggestions and to answer your questions.
+We welcome contributions from all people!
+You will learn about functional programming, and you will add your own unique touch to the ZIO project.
+We are happy to help you to get started and to hear your suggestions and answer your questions.

-Yes, You can do it!
+_You too can contribute to ZIO, we believe in you!_

 Please read the [Contributor License Agreement][#ZIO-Contributor-License-Agreement] before continuing below.